khaldoun-xyz/lugha/docs/concept.md

 past (now locked) conversations and their evaluations (see evaluation screen).
 A user can initiate a new conversation here.
-When he clicks “NEW”, the user sees the screen “When ‘Chat’ is clicked”.
+When he clicks “NEW”, the user sees the same options as on the Welcome screen.
-[HOW WILL CHANGES OVER TIME BE VISUALISED?
-E.G. VIA BUTTON TO DEPICT GRAPHS ON THE BOTTOM LEFT?]
+Also, a user can see a graph that depicts his progress.

-#### Dashboard Features
+#### Progress graph

 A **bar chart** presents a multivariable analysis: